department-of-veterans-affairs/va.gov-team/products/on-site-search/resources-and-support/discovery.md

 - **Search feature** with radio buttons for R&S and global search

+  - CTR on R&S search is currently not being tracked, tracking this will help determine its effectiveness
   - 38% of R&S searches are on an article page
-  - Begin tracking CTR on searches
-  - During research, half utilized search to navigate while on an article page.
-Half of users navigated back to the R&S landing page to utilize the 'Topics'  navigation section
+  - During <a href="https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/learning-center-mvp-findings-summary.md">moderated usability study</a>, only half utilized search to navigate while on an article page, the other half of users navigated back to the R&S landing page to utilize the 'Topics' navigation section
     - We should explore continuing the 'Topics' navigation section on article pages
   - Consider removing the search feature from article pages.
 The search feature is not included on individual pages on Find a Form.
 The search feature on R&S pushes content down.
 Input field is not visible on mobile until expanded.

 - **Tags**
-  - During the usability study, most users <a href="https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/learning-center-mvp-findings-summary.md">did not recognize tags as clickable</a>
+  - During the moderated usability study, most users <a href="https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/learning-center-mvp-findings-summary.md">did not recognize tags as clickable</a>
   - Tags are not heavily utilized by content editors, most pages only contain the tag, 'All Veterans'
   - During usability testing, users did not recognize tags as clickable
   - Explore continuing the 'Topics' section from the R&S landing page instead of Tags